 5. The Reality of #VanLife

-Van traveler Forrest Stevens takes you on a journey with him to meet others road life enthusiasts and to give you a realistic insight.
+Van traveler Forrest Stevens takes you on a journey with him to meet other road life enthusiasts and to give you real insight.
 It might not always be as glamorous as the Instagram world wants you to believe but it surely has its perks.

 Watch this 40-minute documentary on YouTube or on Top Documentary Films for free.